 If you have more income at the end of the month than you need for your expenses, you can choose to put it toward debt, savings, or giving.
 You’ll want to account for all dollars earned, spent, and even given away and record any changes.
 Staying informed about your expenses puts you control of your money, rather than letting it control you.

-Remember: It’s okay to adjust your budget — in fact, it takes about 3 months to really understand your budget and how to manage it.
+Remember: It’s OK to adjust your budget — in fact, it takes about three months to really understand your budget and how to manage it.
 Don’t be discouraged!
-If something isn’t working quite right yet, make the needed changes and try again.
+If something isn’t working quite right yet, just make the needed changes and try again.

 Help is out there

-If this process still sounds daunting, a free budgeting app or website can help the process easier — and almost fun!
-Tools such as UBTgo's Money Compass, EveryDollar, and Mint can help you create a successful budget of both your income and expenditures.
-You can also use our Budgeting Income Form and Budgeting Expense Form to help formulate your plan.
+If this process still sounds daunting, a free budgeting app or website can help make the process easier — and almost fun!
+Tools such as EveryDollar and Mint can help you create a successful budget of both your income and expenditures.
+You can also use our Budgeting Worksheet to help formulate your plan.

 Whether you’re an experienced budgeter or you’re still learning, UBT can help!
-Feel free to contact me with any questions.
+Feel free to contact us with any questions.

 Learning Center articles, guides, blogs, podcasts, and videos are for informational purposes only and are not an advertisement for a product or service.
 The accuracy and completeness is not guaranteed and does not constitute legal or tax advice.
 Please consult with your own tax, legal, and financial advisors.